Gyrinus natator: Description

 Gyrinus natator is a small oval beetle, about 6 mm long and 4.5 mm wide.
 The highest point of the body is near the middle.
 The dorsal surface is black with a metallic sheen, and the ventral surface is mainly black, although the epipleura (skirt) can be brown or even reddish.
 The limbs are reddish or yellowish.
 There are rows of minute punctures in the elytra, the outer rows being slightly more clearly demarcated than the inner ones.
 It is very similar in appearance to Gyrinus substriatus and Gyrinus suffriani.

 Distribution and habitat

-In Europe, this whirligig beetle is found in Austria, Belarus, the Czech Republic, mainland Denmark, Estonia, Finland, mainland France, Germany, Great Britain including the Isle of Man, the Republic of Ireland, Latvia, Lithuania, mainland Norway, Poland, central and northern Russia, Sweden, Switzerland, the Netherlands, Romania and Ukraine.
+In Europe, this whirligig beetle is found in Austria, Belarus, the Czech Republic, mainland Denmark, Estonia, Finland, mainland France, Spain, Germany, Great Britain including the Isle of Man, the Republic of Ireland, Latvia, Lithuania, mainland Norway, Poland, central and northern Russia, Sweden, Switzerland, the Netherlands, Romania and Ukraine.
 Its eastern range extends to Siberia and China, but it is relatively uncommon in Western Europe.
 It is often to be seen on the surface of still or slow-moving streams, ponds and marshes, especially sunny spots with a limited quantity of emergent vegetation.